A Comprehensive Guide to Baby Carrier Positions By Age

 Safe Carriers for Every Season

-• For achieving a cozy, inward-facing newborn baby carrier position, our hybrid Buckle Wrap Carrier offers a specialized secure and snug fit with easy adjustability.
+- For achieving a cozy, inward-facing newborn baby carrier position, our hybrid Aerial Buckle Wrap offers a specialized secure and snug fit with easy adjustability.
+This baby carrier wrap is intended for babies full term up to 15lbs (but tested up to 25 lbs) so typically suits babies 0-6 months.

-• For parents ready to get wrapping, the WildBird Ring Sling is a lightweight and flexible option that supports front inward, hip, and back carrying positions.
+- The WildBird Ring Sling is a lightweight and flexible option that supports front inward, hip, and back carrying positions.
+This ring sling is best suited for baby’s full term to 35lbs so can be used from newborn into toddlerhood.

 No matter your little one's age or developmental milestones, there's a WildBird Baby Carrier that'll suit your needs!